iterative/katacoda-scenarios/get-started/params-metrics-plots/05-compare-experiments.md

 # Compare experiments across the tags

-In this step we'll update `params.yaml` file by increasing the maximum number of features from `500` to `1500` and `ngrams` to 2.
-We'll observe the change in AUC afterwards.
+In this step, we'll update `params.yaml` file by increasing the maximum number of features from `500` to `1500` and `ngrams` to 2.
+We'll observe the change in metrics afterwards.

 Now open `params.yaml` in the editor: